WTVE: Subchannels

-The station's digital signal is multiplexed:

-WTVE formerly operated a third digital sub-channel, which carried VIETV; as of 18 January 2016, only 51.1 and 51.2 are broadcast.
+WTVE formerly operated a third digital subchannel, which carried VIETV; as of 18 January 2016, only 51.1 and 51.2 are broadcast.

 WTVE formerly operated Estrella TV on DT2, but in February 2020, that changed to Timeless TV (public domain shows and infomercials).
 This channel is seen on some RNN and HC2 Holdings stations.
 WTVE formerly operated SonLife on DT3; this was later moved to its sharing host WPHY-CD.

 Analog-to-digital conversion

 WTVE received authorization by the Federal Communications Commission to terminate its analog signal "no earlier than September 30, 2008" after expressing severe concerns that the existing analog klystron tube transmitter was expected to fail.
 WTVE shut down its analog signal, over UHF channel 51, on that date.
-The station's digital signal remained on its pre-transition UHF channel 25.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 51.
+The station's digital signal remained on its pre-transition UHF channel 25, using virtual channel 51.

-WTVE was one of the first stations in the U.S. to transmit using a distributed transmission system, having received special temporary authority from the FCC to operate WTVE-DT via eight (mostly low-powered) transmitters scattered across its coverage area rather than relying on a singular full-power signal.
+WTVE was one of the first stations in the U.S. to transmit using a distributed transmission system, having received special temporary authority from the FCC to operate WTVE-DT via eight (mostly low-power) transmitters scattered across its coverage area rather than relying on a singular full-power signal.

 The station formerly transmitted with on-channel boosters from sites in or near: